 Whether you plan on specializing in environmental law or family law, you can expect to spend at least seven years in school.
-If you intend to practice as a professional lawyer, you'll aim for a Juris Doctor (J.D.) degree.
-Keep reading to learn more about the type of education you need to become a lawyer and for some tips from the American Bar Association.
-Schools offering Juris Doctor degrees can also be found in these popular choices.
+If you intend to practice as a professional lawyer, you'll need a Juris Doctor (J.D.) degree.
+Keep reading to learn more about education requirements for lawyers, and get some tips from the American Bar Association.

 Before you go to law school, you'll need a bachelor's degree.
 Law school applicants aren't required to have any particular major for undergraduate education.
 In fact, the American Bar Association (ABA) encourages students to study any subject they find fascinating and challenging.
 The ABA also provides advice on the types of classes that will help you once you get to law school.

-Some of the majors considered to offer traditional pre-law training include subjects like history, economics, political science, English and philosophy.
+Some majors that offer traditional pre-law training include subjects like history, economics, political science, English and philosophy.
 Take classes that encourage analytical thinking, critical writing and reading skills, research and communication.
 If you choose to major in a non-traditional field, you might want to consider a subject that relates to the legal specialization you're interested in.

 Getting Into Law School

 Once you get to law school, you'll generally spend three years working towards your J.D.
-Regardless of your specialization field, you'll probably spend your first year working on foundational courses, such as those on constitutional and contract law, legal writing and civil court procedure.
-After that, you can spend more time focusing on a specialization field, like one of these:
+Regardless of your law concentration, you'll spend your first year working on foundational courses, such as those on constitutional and contract law, legal writing and civil court procedure.
+After that you'll focus on your specialization, which may include one of the following:

 - Civil rights